Zhubiaooo/Traits_estimation_deviation/README.txt

 This script contains all the data analysis and visualization code of Fig 3 & Fig S1 & Fig S3 & Fig S4.

-4)  Imputation missing valus in field experiment
+4)  Imputation missing valus in field experiment.R

 This script is used to interpolate and infer missing specific leaf area data from field experiments.